Purpose of Negative Pressure Rooms

 Rooms to Negatively Pressurize

-Rooms that should be negatively pressurized according to The 2014 FGI Guidelines/Standard 170-2013 include:
+Rooms that should be negatively pressurized according to the 2018 FGI Guidelines ANSI/ASHRAE/ASHE Standard 170-2017 include, but are not limited to:

 Negative Pressure in Isolation Rooms

 Positive pressure can be used in rooms adjacent to a negative pressure room.
-The purpose of positive pressure is to insure that airborne pathogens do not contaminate the patient or supplies in that room.
-Positive pressure could be use in an operating room to protect the patient and sterile medical and surgical supplies.
+This means that the air pressure inside a positive pressure room is greater than the pressure outside of it which is achieved by pumping in filtered, clean air.
+The purpose of positive pressure is to ensure that airborne pathogens do not contaminate the patient or supplies in that room.
+For example, positive pressure could be used in an operating room to protect the patient and sterile medical and surgical supplies.
 Positively pressured rooms are typically considered the cleanest rooms in the hospital.

 Unbalanced Pressure Checklist